Large SVARs: Applications

-Let us begin by describing the selected impulse responses to a unit standard deviation expansionary demand shock, shown in Figure \ref{fig:demand}.
-Red lines depict point-wise posterior medians.
-Shaded areas represent point-wise 68 percent posterior probability bands.
-The sign of the impact responses of real GDP, the PCE price index, the federal funds rate, and the unemployment rate are restricted.
-The remaining horizons as well the response of the non-residential investment and the real wage are unrestricted.
+Figures \ref{fig:demand_side_shocks} through \ref{fig:labor_market_shocks} report the impulse responses for each of the eight structural shocks identified by \citet*{chan2025largestructuralvarsmultiple} obtained using the Gibbs sampler described in Algorithm \ref{alg:algorithmnovel}.
+The solid red lines and the orange-shaded areas depict the point-wise posterior median and 68 percent probability bands, respectively.
+For comparison, we also report the point-wise posterior median (gray dashed lines) and point-wise 68\% probability bands (gray-shaded area) obtained with \citeauthor{chan2025largestructuralvarsmultiple}'s \citeyearpar{chan2025largestructuralvarsmultiple} accept-reject algorithm.\footnote{When using their algorithm we use 1,000 draws to report the posterior impulse responses.} The results are virtually identical as expected given that both algorithms are sampling from the same posterior distribution.
+Let us begin by describing the selected impulse responses to a unit standard deviation expansionary demand shock, shown in Figure~\ref{fig:demand}.
+The signs of the impact responses of real GDP, the PCE price index, the federal funds rate, and the unemployment rate are restricted.
+The remaining horizons, as well as the responses of non-residential investment and the real wage, are unrestricted.
 As can be seen, the demand shock causes a transient increase in output and prices, and a decrease in the unemployment rate.
 The federal funds rate increases in response to the shock.
-The restrictive stance of monetary policy eventually lowers economic activity as can be seen for example in the decline of non-residential investment.
-The real wage decreases in the short-run in response to the shock as nominal wage increases are not enough to offset higher prices---possibly due to sluggish nominal wage adjustment.
+The restrictive stance of monetary policy eventually lowers economic activity, as seen, for example, in the decline of non-residential investment.
+The real wage decreases in the short run in response to the shock, as nominal wage increases are not sufficient to offset higher prices---possibly due to sluggish nominal wage adjustment.

-The investment shock shown in Figure \ref{fig:investment} looks similar to the demand shock in terms of the economic consequences for real GDP, the federal funds rate, the price level, and the unemployment rate.
+The investment shock, shown in Figure~\ref{fig:investment}, appears similar to the demand shock in terms of economic consequences for real GDP, the federal funds rate, the price level, and the unemployment rate.
 However, the impulse response of non-residential investment is substantially different.
 In particular, the investment shock causes a short-run boom in non-residential investment.
-In part, this finding is a consequence of the ranking restriction requiring that the impact response of non-residential investment be larger than the impact response of real GDP.
-As in the case of the demand shock, the investment shock causes a persistently negative response of the real wage.
+This finding partly reflects the ranking restriction requiring that the impact response of non-residential investment be larger than the impact response of real GDP.
+As with the demand shock, the investment shock causes a persistently negative response of the real wage.